thayton/thayton.github.io/_drafts/puppeteer.md

 Now run `node inspect rid_scraper.js` so that you can step through the code a line at a time and see the State and Freelance Status fields get updated in the browser being controlled by the script.
-You can examine the values of the variables as you're stepping through the code use the `repl` command:
+You can examine the values of the variables as you're stepping through the code via the `repl` command:

 ```bash
 debug> repl